Your Guide to Preventing Account Takeover Attacks

 Beyond the direct financial hit, the long-term damage to your reputation can be even more costly.
 News of a breach spreads quickly, and a reputation for poor security is hard to shake.
 This can lead to customer churn, difficulty attracting new users, and a decline in overall brand value.
 While users can be encouraged to adopt better security habits, the responsibility ultimately falls on the platform to create a secure environment that can distinguish between a real user and an attacker trying to exploit one of the many account takeover fraud scenarios.

-How Attackers Steal Login Credentials
+How Fraudsters Steal Login Credentials

 To protect your users and your platform, you first need to understand how attackers get their hands on login credentials in the first place.
 It’s not always a complex, movie-style hack.
 More often, criminals rely on a few proven methods that exploit both technology and human psychology.
 They can buy credentials, trick people into revealing them, or use malicious software to steal them directly from a user’s device.
 Let’s break down the most common ways attackers acquire the keys to your users’ accounts.